 Is Riesling a Sweet Wine, or Is Riesling a Dry Wine?

 The white wine made from riesling grapes can be quite diverse.
-From dry to sweet, there are a great variety of riesling wines.
-Traditionally, riesling wine is sweet because the added sweetness is necessary to counteract the naturally high acidity of the grapes.
+From dry to sweet, there’s a great variety of riesling wines.
+Traditionally, it’s sweet because the added sweetness is necessary to counteract the naturally high acidity of the grapes.
 This combination creates a beautiful balance of flavors.

 While most riesling wines tend to fall on the sweeter side of the spectrum, many winemakers also produce bottles of dry riesling these days.
 Dry riesling is not as sweet and often appeals more to those who are partial to leaner-tasting wines.